FahrplanDatenGarten/pyhafas/docs/usage/get_started.rst

 Terminology
 -----------
-In pyHaFAS we often use the followings terms.
+In pyHaFAS, we often use the following terms.
 Please read them, so you can understand the documentation and project better.

 Most other pyHaFAS-specific words are defined in the :doc:`/glossary`.
-If one of this words is used in this documentation it's marked as a link with a superscript G as follows: :term:`profile`:superscript:`G`
+If one of these words is used in this documentation it's marked as a link with a superscript G as follows: :term:`profile`:superscript:`G`

 ======= =======
 Term    Meaning
 ======= =======
-profile Customization for each HaFAS deployment - Contains the endpoint, tokens and possible changes for the deployment FPTF    Abbreviation for `Friendly Public Transport Format <https://github.com/public-transport/friendly-public-transport-format/blob/master/spec/readme.md>`_ - Used as basis for returned data
+profile Customization for each HaFAS deployment - Contains the endpoint, tokens and possible changes for the deployment FPTF    Abbreviation for `Friendly Public Transport Format <https://github.com/public-transport/friendly-public-transport-format/blob/master/spec/readme.md>`_ - Used as the basis for returned data
 ======= =======

 Installation